 Dr. Aruan Efendy Mohd Ghazali has been working in the area for the past five years.
 His PhD from University of Waikato, New Zealand titled Bio-composites materials from engineered natural fibres for structural applications.

-Dr. Mohammad Azroll Ahmad is a Senior Lecturer at the Department of Industrial Design, Universiti Teknologi MARA, Malaysia.
+R.I.P Dr. Mohammad Azroll Ahmad was a Senior Lecturer at the Department of Industrial Design, Universiti Teknologi MARA, Malaysia.
 An Industrial Designer by qualification (Bachelor of Industrial Design) in 1997, MA in Furniture Design and Technology at Bucks New University, United Kingdom (formerly known as Buckinghamshire Chilterns University College).
 Later, he obtained PhD in Environmental Design from University of Canberra, Australia in 2014, with the thesis title: “A Cross-Cultural Study of Community Responses to Creative Objects with Particular Reference to The Design of Public Seating in Selected University Environments”.
 Throughout his career, he has been teaching and researching on furniture design and manufacturing technology, research and design research consultancy activities and, he has shared his knowledge in designing by empowering the young and creative minds by conducting design related lectures and various creativity workshops.
 Numerous universities, government departments, have invited him as a guest lecturer and trainer for design and creative courses.
-Besides research activities, he is also actively involved in design exhibitions.
+Besides research activities, he was also actively involved in design exhibitions.
 His deep interest in design has led him to generate ideas of conceptual furniture design.
 His idea then fabricated and displayed at the design exhibition.
-He enjoys transforming research findings into tangible product designs.
+He enjoyed transforming research findings into tangible product designs.